1963 Texas Longhorns football team

-The 1963 Texas Longhorns football team represented the University of Texas at Austin in the 1963 NCAA University Division football season.
+The 1963 Texas Longhorns football team was an American football team that represented the University of Texas (now known as the University of Texas at Austin) as a member of the Southwest Conference (SWC) during the 1963 NCAA University Division football season.
+In their seventh year under head coach Darrell Royal, the Longhorns compiled an overall record of 11–0, with a mark of 7–0 in conference play, and finished as SWC champion.
+Texas concluded their season with a victory over Navy in the Cotton Bowl Classic.

 The Longhorns won their first national championship.
 Tommy Nobis was the only sophomore starter, and was an important participant on the Longhorns' 1963 team, which defeated #2 Navy led by Heisman Trophy winner Roger Staubach in the 1964 Cotton Bowl Classic, 28–6.

 Schedule

 After defeating Baylor in their eighth game, the Longhorns became the only major team with no losses and no ties in college football.
 After defeating their first nine opponents, the Longhorns clinched the Southwestern Conference title and a spot in the Cotton Bowl.
 The Longhorns ended up finishing the regular season with a 10–0 record and defeated #2 Navy in the 1964 Cotton Bowl Classic, 28–6.
 Texas was the consensus national champion before the game with #2 Navy, regardless of the outcome because the AP Poll and UPI Poll did not release polls after bowl games until years later.
 However, the win ensured that there would be no dispute as had happened in other years when #1 teams lost their bowl games.